Private payments

 01 Overview

-Peek-a-boo solves this by wrapping agent‑to‑miner interactions in a privacy layer.
-Agents deposit TAO into a shielded pool, generate ZK proofs to withdraw without linkability, and use stealth addresses so miners can receive payment without revealing their identity.
+Peek-a-boo solves this with a privacy layer that works across chains.
+Users deposit tokens into a shielded pool, generate ZK proofs to withdraw without linkability, and use stealth addresses so recipients receive payment without revealing a persistent identity.
+The protocol is live on Bittensor EVM and supports Ethereum, BSC, Polygon, and Arbitrum via the Railgun adapter.

-No observer can link a deposit to a withdrawal, or determine which agent paid which miner.
+No observer can link a deposit to a withdrawal, or determine who paid whom.
 The ZK proof proves you had funds in the pool—without revealing which deposit was yours.

 02 Quickstart